guusj/books/Warbreaker_BrandonSanderson.md

 “Thank you,” Vivenna said quietly.
 “You are excused.”
 The woman bowed and left.
 _Now it is time to be a princess_, Vivenna thought, rising and leaning over Lemex’s bed.
 “Lemex,” she said.
 “I need you to pass on your knowledge.
 How do I contact your spy networks?
-Where are the other Idris agents in the city?
+Where are the other Idrian agents in the city?
 What are the passcodes that will get them to listen to me?”
 He coughed, staring unseeingly, whispering something.
 She leaned closer.
 “. . . never say it,” he said.
 “You can torture me all that you want.
 I won’t give in.”
 Vivenna sat back.
 By design, the Idrian spy network in Hallandren was loosely organized.
 Her father knew all of their agents, but Vivenna had only ever communicated with Lemex, the leader and coordinator of the network.
 She gritted her teeth, leaning forward again.
 She felt like a grave robber as she shook Lemex’s head slightly.